alwaysdata/documentation/accounts/permissions.en.md

 - *Technical contact*: be notified when a technical ticket is opened by our services relating to a server,
 - *[SSH users]({{< ref "remote-access/ssh/install-globally-ssh-keys" >}})*: install SSH keys for simplified access to the various accounts,
 - *[Firewall rules]({{< ref "security/network/configure-firewall">}})*: create firewall rules and refer to automatic IP banning,
-- *SMTP configuration*: manage the email send queue, SMTP relaying and spam score,
+- *SMTP configuration*: manage the e-mail send queue, SMTP relaying and spam score,
 - *Database users*: permit overall access to databases for all accounts,
 - *SSL configuration*: choose the SSL certificate to return to the server (`*.alwaysdata.net` by default),
 - *HTTP configuration*: choose a website that will be the default home page,